suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

 ### Emphasis

-When we want to add emphasis in spoken language, we stress certain words, subtly altering the meaning of what we are saying.
-Similarly, in written language we tend to stress words by putting them in italics.
+When we want to add emphasis to in spoken language, we stress certain words, subtly altering the meaning of what we are saying.
+Similarly, in written language, we tend to stress words by putting them in italics.
 For example, the following two sentences have different meanings.

 I am glad you weren't late.